underscoreio/essential-slick/src/pages/3-modifying.md

 One example would be when you have a tree structure represented in a database and need to search it.
 You can follow a link between rows, possibly recording what you find as you follow those links.

-As an example, let's pretend the crew's ship is just a set of rooms, one connected to just one other:
+As an example, let's pretend the crew's ship a set of rooms, one connected to just one other:

 ~~~ scala
 final case class Room(name: String, connectsTo: String)